lucasschmidt98py/portfolio/README.md

 ### [The one-point branching process simulation (Undergraduation final work)](http://www.repositorio.poli.ufrj.br/monografias/projpoli10042277.pdf)

-- Authors: Roberty, Nilson C., and Lucas SF de Araujo
+- Authors: Roberty, Nilson C., and Lucas S.F. de Araujo
 - Description: Describing the neutron population inside a nuclear reactor is a difficult task.
 The most common way to do so is to solve the Boltzmann transport equation.
 Under many simplifications, kinetics equations can be derived in order to have only a temporal dynamics of the system.
 Such approach is made under many simplifications